PaulBowden673/Projects-MP-MP3/README.md

 Login
 Clicking on the "Login" button in the navbar opens the form, allowing me to login to my account.
 I tried to leave empty fields or input incorrect details, but I was not able to submit the form if something was entered incorrectly.
 After a successful login I was redirected to the home page, seeing the message that I was logged in.
 I also checked the link to the Register page at the bottom of the form, which worked well.

-Change username/password
-I changed my username and password multiple times to ensure that this functionality works well.
-Both pages open when the corresponding buttons are clicked.
-Validations against existing username and against incorrect input works well.
-In both forms I can see the flash messages about the changes I made.
-As well as that, If I click "Cancel" button, I will be redirected to the "Account Settings" page.
-For "change username" function, I checked database to make sure that username was updated there.

 Delete Account
 I deleted some testing accounts to test the functionality.
 Followed by clicking the "Delete account" button on the Account Settings page, the modal opens and I am asked to confirm the deletion by entering my password.
 I tried to put the wrong password, but got an error flash message.
 When I input the correct password, I am redirected to the home page and see the message that my account was deleted.
 Then, I checked the database to make sure that the account as well as all the recipes created by this user were removed.

 Add New Recipe
 I added plenty of test recipes to check the functionality throughout the development.
 If I leave some of the required fields empty, I will not be able to submit the form.
-I can see the flash messages displayed if my input does not meet length requirement.
 I also tried to create recipe without the URL image provided, to check if the placeholder is in place and it works well.

 Edit Recipe
-If I am the author of selected recipe, I can see the buttons "Edit" and "Delete" in the single_recipe page.
+If I am logged, I can see the buttons "Edit" and "Delete" in the single_recipe page.
 I tried to view someone else's recipes and the buttons were not displayed.
 I also tried to change the link manually in the browser to edit other's recipe.
 However, I was not able to open the form and got the message, that I can only edit my own recipes, which means defensive design works well against brute forcing.
 Being the author of the recipe, I can view the form with pre-populated fields and can change anything that I want.
-If all fields are valid, I can see the changes I made in a Single Recipe Details Page after the submission.
+If all fields are valid, I can see the changes I made in a  Recipe Page after the submission.
 I tried to edit a number of recipes and edit different fields, everything worked correctly.

 Delete Recipe
 I deleted some dummy testing recipes to test the functionality.
 After clicking the "delete" button, I saw the modal showing up asking me to confirm the deletion.
-After clicking "Cancel" I was redirected back and modal closeed.
-After clicking "Delete" button in the modal, I was redirected to the home page and saw the message about the succsessful deletion.
+After clicking "Delete" button, I was redirected to the home page and saw the message about the succsessful deletion.
 Then I checked the database to make sure, that the recipe was removed.
 As well as that, I tested against brute-forcing, trying to delete another user's recipe(by changing the link manually in the browser), but wasn't able to do that.

-My Recipes
-The link in the navbar leads to the My Recipes page, where I can see the total number of my recipes, my recipe cards, "Add New Recipe" button and pagination in place.
-I tested pagination by clicking the buttons to switch pages, tested the "Add New Recipe" button that redirects to the corresponding form and tested total number change by creating/deleting a recipe.
-All functionality works well.

 #### Devices

 - Samsung S9